-Any successful network scan of a host that meets the Requirements automatically recognizes and collects the results of the latest agent-based scan.
+A successful network scan of a host that meets the Requirements for agent-based scanning automatically recognizes and collects the results of the latest agent-based scan.

 Scan Now: You can use the Scan Now feature from the Topology page of the Alert Logic console to collect the latest agent-based scan results from an individual host as soon as possible.
 For more information on the Scan Now feature, see Scan Now.

-Expect a significant increase in number of detected vulnerabilities with a new agent-based scan, especially if you did not previously use authenticated scans on the host.
+You should expect a significant increase in number of detected vulnerabilities with a new agent-based scan if you did not previously use authenticated scans on the host.
 Vulnerabilities detected by the agent have the "Agent" category on the Exposures page.

 |Vulnerability Type||Host-based Scan (Agent)||Network Scan (no credentials)||Authenticated Network Scan (credentials)|